 While hard skills are key when completing specific tasks, soft skills are essential when directing people, overseeing projects and making informed decisions.

-The most effective management skills you should develop, regardless of your department or industry, can be grouped into four primary categories: organizational skills, planning and strategy skills, communication skills and people management skills.
+The most effective management skills you should develop, regardless of your department or industry, can be grouped into five primary categories:

 Here is a breakdown of each category with several examples.